Costs Information – Employment Tribunal Claims for Unfair or Wrongful Dismissal

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees are estimated between £1,000.00 to £3,000.00 plus VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)
+The only disbursements expected in bringing or defending unfair or wrongful dismissal claims are Counsel’s fees and they are estimated between £1,000.00 to £3,000.00 plus VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).

 The fees set out above cover all of the work in relation to the following key stages of a claim: